0xMati/Tech-Blog/Security/Azure Password Protection/Entra ID Password Protection Logic.md

-# Entra AD Password Protection – Logic for Normalization, Substitutions, Variants, and Phonetic Matching
+# Entra ID Password Protection – Logic for Normalization, Substitutions, Variants, and Phonetic Matching
 🗓️ Published: 2025-08-07

-Entra AD Password Protection evaluates passwords not only by their complexity (length, character types) but also by how closely they match known weak passwords or user-defined banned terms, even when obfuscated.
+Entra ID Password Protection evaluates passwords not only by their complexity (length, character types) but also by how closely they match known weak passwords or user-defined banned terms, even when obfuscated.
 The evaluation includes normalization, tokenization, substitutions, and phonetic analysis.

 ## 1. Visual Character Substitutions (Leetspeak Normalization)